Yero2004/yerotracker/README.md

 - JSON (data storage)

 ## Notes
-This project was built as a learning experience to understand how to manage user data, store it persistently, and display it in an organized and interactive way.# yerotracker
+This project was built as a learning experience to understand how to manage user data, store it persistently, and display it in an organized and interactive way.